The SlimPort Nano-Console is a really smart solution for mirroring your mobile device to the big screen.

 Since this cube is going to sit in front of your TV anyway, SlimPort decided to add an extra HDMI port, so you can hook up your laptop or whatever you want without having to find a port on the back of the TV.
 There’s also a sensible charging port so you can plug in your smartphone or tablet to charge while you play, stream, or browse.

 We tried it out and found the gaming experience to be slick, noticeably less laggy than using a wireless solution like the Chromecast to mirror your Android screen.
-You will have to pair it with a Bluetooth game pad to play, but there are loads of them available for Android now, and they’re not expensive.
+You will have to pair it with a Bluetooth game pad to play, but there are loads of them available for

 You could also conceivably use this in a business setting for hooking up your phone to a big screen.
 You could use the wireless Bluetooth remote to cycle through something like a PowerPoint presentation with ease.
 It’s a smart and potentially budget-friendly solution to an awkward problem.